khirsch/github-api/README.md

 ## Description

-GitHunt is a web app that allows you to retrieve Github information by username.
+GitHunt is a web app that allows you to retrieve GitHub information by username.

 ## Setup/Installation Requirements